How to make white wine?

 Seventh stage: maturing the wine

-The purpose of aging wine is to add texture, weight and complexity to the palate.
+The purpose of aging wine is to add texture, weight and complexity.
 Depending on the wine, it may be aged in barrels or stainless steel vats.Aged in vats This technique is widely used, especially for wines to be drunk young.
 After alcoholic fermentation, the wine is poured into a vat and left there for a few weeks to reach a certain stability.

 Eighth step: assembly